 What is the entity we call self?
 How is it formed, reformed, transformed?
 What role does the "other" play in our determination of self?
 To what extent is self an independent construct, and to what extent is it socially and ideologically determined?
 Such questions are addressed through written and oral examination of our own lives and the lives of others as presented in significant texts.
-Replaces Honors English Composition I; recommended during the first year.
+Recommended during the first year.